SteveDunn/Vogen/README.md

 So, callers could mess things up by calling `DoSomething(productId, supplierId, customerId)`)

-There would also be no need to know if it's validated, as, if it's in your domain, it's valid (there's no way to manually create invalid instances).
-And with that said, there'd also be no point in exposing the 'Validate' method via the interface because validation is done at creation.
+There would also be no need to know if it's validated, as, if it's in your domain, **it's valid** (there's no way to manually create invalid instances).
+And with that said, there would also be no point in exposing the 'Validate' method via the interface because validation is done at creation.

 ### Can I represent special values